Lima is the capital of Peru and its largest city.

 So...
 How Safe Is Lima Really?

 - Visas - Entry requirements for Peru differ and depend on the country you are coming from.
-Australians as well as most countries do not need a visa to enter Peru if they come as tourist, but the passport should be valid for at least six months.
+Australians, as well as most countries, do not need a visa to enter Peru if they come as a tourist, but the passport should be valid for at least six months.

-- Weather - The weather in Peru differs from place to place, but the winter lasts from June to September and it is followed by heavy rains.
-However, tropical climate in Lima makes that it hardly ever rains.
+- Weather - The weather in Peru differs from place to place, but the winter lasts from June to September and it is followed by heavy rain.
+However, the tropical climate in Lima makes that it hardly ever rains.
 In the summer, the weather is beautiful, very warm and sunny.

 - Airports - Jorge Chavez International Airport has regular international flights and it is the busiest international airport in Peru.
 The airport is located in Callao, which is 11 kilometers away from Lima.

 - Travel Insurance - A travel insurance policy is necessary when coming to Peru and it should cover not only medical problems but also theft which might happen to anyone in Lima.

 Lima Weather Averages (Temperatures)